deadlykam/TutorialFPSRotation/README.md

 # TutorialFPSRotation

 ### Introduction:
 A tutorial on how to get smooth first person rotation in Unity3D.
 While making a first person view game you will notice mainly in the build game what when you rotate the camera the game stutters/jitters a lot which gets noticable when circuling around an object.
 In this tutorial I am showing one of a way to fix that.
-Watch my [Video]() to get a detail understanding of the problem and the solution.
-If my solution doesn't work then I have linked to other sources that fixes this issue using other means.
+Watch my [Video]() to get a detailed understanding of the issue, the cause of the issue and the solution to the issue.
+If my solution doesn't work then I have linked to other sources in [Research Links](#research-links) that fixes this issue using other means.

 ## Table of Contents:
 - [Prerequisites](#prerequisites)